grafana/beyla/docs/sources/config/index.md

 YAML section `internal_metrics`.

-This compoment will report certain internal metrics about the behavior of the auto-instrumentation tool, and expose them as a [Prometheus](https://prometheus.io/) scraper.
+This component will report certain internal metrics about the behavior of the auto-instrumentation tool, and expose them as a [Prometheus](https://prometheus.io/) scraper.
 It will be enabled if the `port` property is set.